-The CFO guide to SAP S/4HANA® and Central Finance Bookmark has been added
+The CFO guide to SAP S/4HANA® and Central Finance has been saved

 The CFO guide to SAP S/4HANA® and Central Finance